Thin lens: Focal length

+where n is the index of refraction of the lens material, R1 and R2 are the radii of curvature of the two surfaces, and d is the thickness of the lens.
 Here R1 is taken to be positive if the first surface is convex, and negative if the surface is concave.
 The signs are reversed for the back surface of the lens: R2 is positive if the surface is concave, and negative if it is convex.
 This is an arbitrary sign convention; some authors choose different signs for the radii, which changes the equation for the focal length.